rsanimesh/udemy-complete-data-science-bootcamp/README.md

 This project has series of notebooks and codes, that I have completed and implemented while attending the course (Udemy The Data Science Course 2019: Complete Data Science Bootcamp).

+## Code Requirements
+The example notebooks and codes are in python 3.6 with virtual environment along with packages as listed in requirement.txt